 A subgrade’s performance generally depends on two interrelated characteristics:

 - Load bearing capacity.
 The subgrade must be able to support loads transmitted from the pavement structure.
 This load bearing capacity is often affected by degree of compaction, moisture content, and soil type.
 A subgrade that can support a high amount of loading without excessive deformation is considered good.

 - Volume changes.
 Most soils undergo some amount of volume change when exposed to excessive moisture or freezing conditions.
-Some clay soils shrink and swell depending upon their moisture content, while soils with excessive fines may be susceptible to frost heave in freezing areas (not really a concern in Hawai’i).
+Some clay soils shrink and swell depending upon their moisture content, while soils with excessive fines may be susceptible to frost heave in freezing areas.
 Ash, especially on the Big Island, can present volume change problems.

 Poor subgrade should be avoided if possible, but when it is necessary to build over weak soils there are several methods used to improved subgrade performance:

 - Removal and replacement (over-excavation).
 Poor subgrade soil can simply be removed and replaced with higher quality fill.
 Although this is simple in concept, it can be expensive.

 - Stabilization with a cementitious or asphaltic binder.
 The addition of an appropriate binder (such as lime, portland cement or emulsified asphalt) can increase subgrade stiffness and/or reduce swelling tendencies.

 - Additional base layers.
 Marginally poor subgrade soils may be made acceptable by using additional base layers.
 These layers spread pavement loads over a larger subgrade area.
 This option is rather perilous; when designing pavements for poor subgrades the temptation may be to just design a thicker section with more base material because the thicker section will satisfy most design equations.
 However, these equations are at least in part empirical and were usually not intended to be used in extreme cases.
 In short, a thick pavement structure over a poor subgrade may not make a good pavement.